• Skip to primary navigation

 We love fruit, and I thought this would be a good way to show off the Olympic colors.
 We did blueberries, blackberries, strawberries, green grapes, and pineapple.

 Making the rings was super easy.
 I just bought 9" aluminum cake tins and small 4.5" aluminum bake pans.
-(You can get these at a big box store but they are MUCH cheaper in bulk from the links I added, and I use them for freezer meals too!)
+(You can get these at a big box store but they are often cheaper in bulk, and I use any extras for freezer meals!)

 I just flipped the small pan over and placed it in the larger tin, which left a convenient space to fill with fruit.
-I didn't tape it down or anything since it was reasonably secure once it was filled with fruit.
+I didn't tape it down or anything since it was reasonably secure once it was filled with fruit, but feel free to secure it if you're afraid of the smaller one shifting.

 I assembled the rings at home and then covered them with tin foil to transport them to the park.
 Easy peasy!